tommurphy73/JS/README.md

 Trustev.js brings with it a whole host of functions to help secure your site, but also to help make your eCommerce process more friction less for your customers.

-Trustev.js brings with it a whole host of functions to help secure your site, but also to help make your eCommerce process more friction less for your customers.

 ### 3.1 Trustev Social Authentication

 Trustev.js helps to bring Social Authentication to your web site.
 Social Authenticaiton enables customers to sign in with one of their social network accounts, such as Facebook, Twitter or LinkedIn.
 Using Trustev Social Authentication is the quickest way to integrate Social Authentication into your site.